clojure-emacs/clj-refactor.el/README.md

  - `ml`: move to let
  - `pc`: run project cleaner functions on the whole project
  - `pf`: promote function literal or fn, or fn to defn
- - `rf`: rename file, update ns-declaration, and then query-replace new ns in project.
+ - `rf`: rename file or directory and update all affected files
  - `rl`: remove-let, inline all variables and remove the let form
  - `rr`: remove unused requires
  - `ru`: replace all `:use` in namespace with `:refer :all`